Skip to content

 Ingredients

-• 1.5 oz sweet corn infused mezcal
+• 1.5 oz sweet corn–infused mezcal

-• .75 oz Caraway Liqueur (we used Gilka Kummel)
+• 0.75 oz Caraway Liqueur (we used Gilka Kummel)

 • .25 oz Rare Wine Co.
 Baltimore Rainwater Madeira (or other high-quality Madeira)

-• Fresh bay leaf, for garnish
+• Fresh bay leaf for garnish

 Instructions

-4. Garnish with a fresh bay leaf, using a miniature clothespin to affix the garnish if desired.
+4. Garnish with a fresh bay leaf.

-How to Make Sweet Corn Infused Mezcal
+How To Make Sweet Corn–Infused Mezcal

 The key to this cocktail is the sweet corn infused mezcal.
 This process is simple but adds a remarkable depth of flavor to the drink.